 Rwanda is a landlocked, small African country surrounded by Tanzania, Uganda, Burundi and the Democratic Republic of Congo.

 Rwanda has a cultural society consisting primarily of people descending from the Hutu tribe.
-Traditional dress and dancing is elaborate and performances are thoroughly enjoyed.
+Traditional dress and dancing are elaborate and performances are thoroughly enjoyed.

 Volcanoes National Park is home to giant 'dormant' volcano craters that have formed deep dark lakes making for a unique and unusual safari destination.